Did you know that three out of four companies have an employee recognition program?

 Towers Watson's report on manager-delivered recognition identified three requirements for effective recognition from managers:

-Inclusiveness -- Recognition is given frequently, and all employees have the opportunity to be recognized.
+- Inclusiveness.
+Recognition is given frequently, and all employees have the opportunity to be recognized.
+Employee recognition is crucial to inclusion.

 When these three ingredients come together, the end result is an engaged employee who feels that their organization recognizes and appreciates good work.